Half Your Customers Want to Pay in Pesos, and Your POS Only Speaks Dollars

 Exactly what you get

 You get a register built for an El Paso counter: it takes dollars and pesos, applies the rate automatically, runs in Spanish and English, and reconciles both currencies cleanly at close.
 Receipts and displays match the customer's language, and your sales data unifies across currencies.
-Pair it with a custom inventory management system so stock stays accurate, an accounting system for clean dual-currency books, and business intelligence dashboards for revenue by currency and location.
+Pair it with a custom inventory management system so stock stays accurate, an accounting system for clean dual-currency books, and business intelligence (BI) dashboards for revenue by currency and location.

 How to choose a developer in El Paso